ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 _Props/Attrs_

--   `mentioned-users` - is a read-only property that returns an array of strings representing the mentioned user IDs in the current state of the editor.
+-   `mentioned-users` - is a read-only property that returns an array of strings representing the mentioned user URLs (`mention-url` property value of the user mapping element) in the current state of the editor.
 -   `validity` - is a readonly object of boolean values that represents the validity state that the `@mention` configuration can be.
 The object type is `RichTextMentionValidity`.
 The validation is especially for mapping the user details that is provided via the `nimble-mapping-mention-user`.
 For example, if the client application provide the duplicate `key` values that stores the user ID, it will be an